In Real Estate/Mortgage Law

 Prior Charges/Mortgages and Security Interests

 Of course, you can also voluntarily carry those debts.
-For instance, if you want to continue to rent the furnace, then you can just let that security interest to remain on title.
-Nevertheless, you should be informed whether there’s any outstanding payments for the security interest.
-All security interest holders should be brought up to date (aka have no outstanding payments) before the transfer of property.
+For instance, if you want to continue to rent the furnace, then you can just let that security interest remain on the title.
+Nevertheless, you should be informed whether there are any outstanding payments for the security interest.
+All security interest holders should be brought up to date (aka, have no outstanding payments) before the transfer of property.

 As well, you may wish to keep the mortgage on title, if the property is transferred through a Will or as a gift.